FuelLabs/fuelup/docs/src/installation/other.md

 ## Building from source

 You can also install `fuelup` from source.
-Check out the git repository from
-<https://github.com/FuelLabs/fuelup> and run `cargo run --release`.
+Check out the [git repository](https://github.com/FuelLabs/fuelup) and run `cargo run --release`.

 You should then manually move the `fuelup` binary to `.fuelup/bin`.